AsherHensley/Bayesian-Time-Series-Segmentation/README.md

 # ICASSP_2017
 This code generates the results for ICASSP 2017 paper "Nonparametric Learning for Hidden Markov Models with Preferential Attachment Dynamics" by Asher A. Hensley and Petar M. Djuric

+To get started, run MASTER.m

+Note: This code requires the Statistics Toolbox